tomwatkins1994/advent-of-code-2025/README.md

     * My instinct to avoid the refactor was good, I am not sure I would have ended up at the same place I ended up at by the end
     * Wasn't a huge amount of obvious refactoring after getting the answer due to the simplicity of the solution

+## Day 04

+* **Part 1** - Code produced feels ugly and repetitive but solution wasn't too difficult.
+Identifying that corners should always be accessible early helped